night-fury-rider/best-price/README.md

 ## Enable Wireless hot reload

-- Run `adb devices` to get Mobile device name.
+- Run `adb devices` to get the mobile device name.
-- Run `ipconfig` to get the IP (v4).
+- Run `ipconfig` to get the IPv4 address.
-- Connect mobile to laptop via USB cable.
+- Connect the mobile device to the laptop via a USB cable.
 - Install the app

 ```
 yarn android
 ```

-- Disconnect mobile from USB.
-Metro bundler will be disconnected.
+- Disconnect the mobile from USB.
+Metro Bundler will be disconnected.
 - Shake the mobile to open the React Native Dev menu.
 Select Settings.
-Open Debug server host & port for device.
+Open "Debug server host & port for device."
-- Enter IP v4 (from step 1) and port number (Generally 8081).
-Ex. `112.128.123.19:8081`
+- Enter IPv4 (from step 1) and port number (usually 8081), e.g., 112.128.123.19:8081.
 - Shake the mobile to open the React Native Dev menu .
-- Select Reload.
-Now hot reload should work.
+- Select "Reload."
+Hot reload should now work.

   <br/><br/>

 # Publishing to Play Store

-## Release Build Setup (One Time Thing)
+## Release Build Setup (One-Time Setup)
 - Create the keystore file
 ```
 keytool -genkeypair -v -storetype PKCS12 -keystore price-comparator-app-upload-key.keystore -alias price-comparator-app-upload-key-alias -keyalg RSA -keysize 2048 -validity 10000
 ```
-- Make sure that `price-comparator-app-upload-key.keystore` file is kept under the `android/app` directory
+- Ensure that the price-comparator-app-upload-key.keystore file is located in the android/app directory.
-- Make sure that `gradle.properties` file is kept under the `.gradle` directory.
-In Windows, `.gradle` directory is under `C:\Users\<username>`. `gradle.properties` file should have following:
+- Ensure that the gradle.properties file is located in the .gradle directory.
+On Windows, the .gradle directory is typically found under C:\Users\<username>.
+The gradle.properties file should contain the following:
 ```
 PRICE_COMPARATOR_UPLOAD_STORE_FILE=price-comparator-app-upload-key.keystore
 PRICE_COMPARATOR_UPLOAD_KEY_ALIAS=price-comparator-app-upload-key-alias